HugoGeneroso/Challenge/README.md

 Bonus
 Unit tests, they should run via npm test
-CLI file importing your method and reading the input, async, from a given txt file and printing the result Add the instructions to test the CLI in your repository’s README API endpoint analyze/tasks to receive input as POST body and return the output Add the instructions to test the API in your repository’s README Have your API running at https://vercel.com (it’s free for personal usage) Add the instructions to test the API in your repository’s README Surprise us!
+CLI file importing your method and reading the input, async, from a given txt file and printing the result Add the instructions to test the CLI in your repository's README API endpoint analyze/tasks to receive input as POST body and return the output Add the instructions to test the API in your repository's README Have your API running at https://vercel.com (it's free for personal usage) Add the instructions to test the API in your repository's README Surprise us!
 Sample of the input format
 2